Help and Resources for Parents and Caregivers

 Community Collaboratives: In 1997, the State of Connecticut adopted a “System of Care” model for its state mental health plan for children.
 This federally supported model of service delivery is based on the idea that children with behavioral health challenges do better when they can receive services in their community and when those services involve their parents/caregivers.
 The Community Collaboratives (Systems of Care) in Connecticut are groups of service providers, advocates, and family members who meet together on a regular basis to help families locate needed services and develop treatment plans with input from the family.
 Each of the Community Collaboratives has Care Coordinators and Family Advocates who work with families on an individual basis to help identify the child’s service needs and the family’s preference for the kind of service they want.
 Families do not need to be DCF-involved or HUSKY eligible to receive help from the Community Collaborative, but some services that are recommended may require enrollment in HUSKY or in DCF’s Voluntary Services program.
 To learn more about the Community Collaboratives, visit the DCF website.

 Care coordinators are funded by DCF to provide support to families with behavioral health needs and concerns across the state.
-To find your local Care Coordinators please consult the Community Collaboratives link on the DCF website or the Network of Care website, which provides help to individuals, families and agencies concerned with mental health.
-It provides information about mental health services, laws, and related news, as well as communication tools and other features.
+To find your local Care Coordinators please consult the Community Collaboratives link on the DCF website.
+These care coordinators can help advocate for services, and coordinates and monitors the implementation of a child’s mental health plan.

 Connecticut Family Advocacy Resources: